Abstract:

 2 systems.
 Notably, the upstream flour of 2M

 1 exhibited a relatively high protein content, a high protein digestion rate, and significantly lower breakdown and setback values.
-Compared to the upstream flour of 1M
+Compared with the upstream flour of 1M

 1, which had a similar digestion rate, the 2M

 1 upstream flour demonstrated superior flour quality characteristics.
-Therefore, among the flours obtained from the front - end heart milling process, the 2M
+Therefore, among the first-pass reduction flours, the 2M

-1 upstream flour is more suitable as a raw material for easily digestible infant flour.
+1 upstream flour is the most suitable raw material for easily digestible infant cereal complementary foods.